 When living off the land, some people want to rely on as few over-the-counter medicines as possible.
 That’s where medicinal herbs and plants come into play.
 Let’s not forget the fact that OTC drugs can cost a fortune.
 I’m not saying don’t have them, but if you can find a natural way to treat your pain, it might be better for you.
 The medicinal herbs I’m going to talk about can be grown year after year, ultimately saving you money (and a trip to the pharmacy).
 When learning how to live off the land, this is super-important information to know.

-The flowers, bark and berries of the Hawthorn tree can all be used to treat pain.
-Specifically, they’re known to target pain caused by menstrual cycles.
+Not only the flowers, but also the berries, and even the bark of the Hawthorn tree are often said to be used to treat pain.
+We often hear about how Hawthorn can help alleviate pain that can be caused by a woman’s menstrual cycle.
 So ladies, if you’re planning on living off the land, this section is for you!
 Additionally, the flowers and berries can be dried and used to make tea.
 There’s also some evidence to suggest that medicinal herbs like the Hawthorn plant can be used to promote a healthy heart.
 Finally, if you’re having difficulty sleeping, this may be something worth trying out.
 Keep in mind that it can sometimes be spelled as “Hawthorne” (with an “e” at the end).
 Let’s move on to our next herb for treating pain.

 Willow Bark does a surprisingly good job at alleviating pain.
 That’s because willow contains the same major compound that’s found in aspirin.
 In short, it acts like a mild blood thinner, ultimately helping you experience reduced pain.
 For this reason, medicinal herbs like Willow Bark should not be used in combination with other OTC pain relievers.
 Also, people who are sensitive to aspirin shouldn’t use it to treat their pain as it could be potentially life-threatening.
 What I like about Willow Bark is that you can harvest and dry it at virtually any time.
 To tap into its pain-relieving power, simply brew it as a tea and drink away.
 Note, some people like to combine it with peppermint (or a different sweet herb) to help mask the bitter taste that Willow Bark is known to have.